saattrupdan/saattrupdan.com/src/posts/2025-05-04-buying-a-home-in-denmark.md

 A buyer's agent (Danish: køberrådgiver) is a person who can help you with several aspects of the home buying process.
-This includes assessing the value of the home you've found, negotiating the price, and looking through the contract and all the associated paper work, to see if everything is in order.
-Note that these different tasks are usually performed by different people.
-Also note that a buyer's agent is not required, but supposedly quite common.
+This includes assessing the value of the home you've found, negotiating the price, and looking through the contract and all the associated paper work, to see if everything is in order (these different tasks are usually performed by different people).
+A buyer's agent is not required, but supposedly quite common.
 I had a buyer's agent to look through all the paperwork as the only thing I wanted help with, as you tend to get bombarded with 10-20 different documents on top of your contract, so it's nice to have someone who knows what to look for, and that you can ask questions to.
 They usually offer a "bought-or-free" service, which means that you don't have to pay them anything if you don't end up buying a home.

 I used [Købersmægler](https://koebersmaegler.dk/) for this service and had to pay a 10,000 kr. fee for the "bought-or-free" documentation check service by one of their lawyers.
 I did not really shop around for other buyer's agents, so I don't know if this is a good price or not.
-The reason why it's great to do this step before you start looking for a home (if you do want a buyer's agent at all, that is) is that the home buying process can be quite rapid, and again having already found someone who can help you with the process can alleviate the stress of having to find someone while you have an estate agent breathing down your neck.
+If you're interested in using a buyer's adivsor then it's great to find one before you start looking for a home, as the home buying process can be quite rapid, so having one already will alleviate the stress of looking for one while you have an estate agent breathing down your neck.

 ### Step 3: Decide on a budget